BIDS-numpy/workshop_site_AIMS_2021/content/day_1/why_oss/benefits_others.md

 You be the judge on which one is easier to understand!

+#### Outsized impact

+Any improvement you contribute to an open-source library will benefit **all** the users of that library.
+For instance, let's say you manage to [reduce the array creation time][np-19102] in some cases.
+A modest performance improvement like this might equate to saving **hundreds of CPU-hours / year!**

 #### Reproducibility

 Often times other researchers will need to **compare** their results to your